1894 Morgan Silver Dollar Value (2026 Guide): Errors List, ā€œOā€, ā€œSā€ & No Mint Mark Worth

 1894-O Morgan Silver Dollar Value

-The value structure of the 1894-O Morgan Dollar is determined by three main factors: strike quality, population distribution, and surface characteristics.
-The New Orleans Mint used wider die spacing during the 1894 production to extend die life.
-This resulted in about 90% of the coins having weak details and poor luster from the start.
+The 1894-O Morgan Dollar value is driven by three key factors: strike quality, population distribution, and surface characteristics.
+The New Orleans Mint used wider die spacing during 1894 production to extend die life, which resulted in roughly 90% of coins having weak centers and below-average luster from the very start.

 1894-O Morgan Silver Dollar Price/Grade Chart